AryanRai/Ally/README.md

 # Ally – DroidCore Desktop Overlay

 **Ally** is a **glassmorphic, picture-in-picture desktop overlay** that provides advanced access to local and remote LLMs, convenience tools for instant actions, and a bridge to the **DroidCore** robotic platform.

 It runs as a floating, always-on-top Electron app with Apple-style glass UI, animated interactions, and seamless integration with **Ollama (local models like gpt-oss-20b)**.
-All chats are logged to a **DigitalOcean-hosted API** with an exposed external domain, enabling persistent conversation history, analytics, and remote control signals for the robot.
+All chats are logged to a **Vercel-hosted API** with an exposed external domain, enabling persistent conversation history, analytics, and remote control signals for the robot.
+The API uses Supabase for database storage and integrates with the PC LLM via public IP exposure.

 ---